darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 {{< /details >}}

 Recreate the look of a chosen film stock and paper combination from spectral measurement data, rather than a fitted curve or a LUT derived from scanned samples.
+The emulsion and paper measurements come from the [spektrafilm](https://github.com/andreavolpato/spektrafilm) project by Andrea Volpato.

 This module simulates the actual physical chain a real photograph goes through on film: the film's own spectral sensitivity converts scene light into per-layer exposure, development (including inter-layer DIR coupler inhibition) turns exposure into dye density, and -- unless you choose to view the film directly -- an enlarger then prints that density through a paper's own spectral response to produce the final image.
 Grain, halation, and diffusion filtration are modeled as physical effects on top of this chain, not stylized overlays.